Paper II — Geometry Forces Physics

 induced_gauge_action_nonabelian.py).

-FAIL (1 row — tested and disconfirmed):
+FAIL (2 rows — tested and disconfirmed):

 - Modified (antilinear) tick rule for Branch B SU(3) /CP compatibility — no non-zero color matrix anticommutes with every Gell-Mann generator; the lattice cannot incorporate SM-style CP as a discrete symmetry of any natural tick modification (